Unveiling CSRD – its ripple effect on transport and logistics

 What is the CSRD?

-In summary, the CSRD has two main aims:
+In summary, CSRD has two main aims:

 1. Provide transparency about the social and environmental risks that companies face and how their activities impact people and the environment.